gocodebox/lifterlms/README.md

 [LifterLMS](https://lifterlms.com), the #1 WordPress LMS solution, makes it easy to create, sell, and protect engaging online courses.

 ### [Changelog](./CHANGELOG.md)

 ### Documentation
 + [https://lifterlms.com/docs/](https://lifterlms.com/docs/)

-### Support
+### Getting Help and Support Support

-This is a developer's portal for the LifterLMS team and any members of the community who wish to contribute to LifterLMS.

-This is _not_ a support form.
-If you require support please visit the [forums](https://wordpress.org/support/plugin/lifterlms) or become a [LifterLMS Pro Member](https://lifterlms.com/product/lifterlms-pro) and submit a [support ticket](https://lifterlms.com/my-account/my-tickets).
+GitHub is for bug reports and contributions only!
+If you have a support question or a request for a customization this is not the right place to post it.
+Please refer to [LifterLMS Support](https://lifterlms.com/my-account/my-tickets) or the [community forums](https://wordpress.org/support/plugin/lifterlms).
+If you're looking for help customizing LifterLMS, please consider hiring a [LifterLMS Expert](https://lifterlms.com/docs/do-you-have-any-recommended-developers-who-can-modifycustomize-lifterlms/).

 ### Reporting a Bug